Written and Directed By S. Asher Gelman

 At the very least, one might hope for a fresh take on open relationships, but even here, Afterglow disappoints.
 Gelman wrote the play based on his own experience of “having a boyfriend in addition to” his husband Mati, and Josh is clearly a stand-in for Gelman.
 To Gelman’s credit, there is really no villain in this piece, no clear “bad guy” to telegraph to the audience who will wind up together.
 Yet while it’s understandable why Afterglow hews so close to Gelman’s own life (spoiler— things didn’t end well), this results in something we’ve seen countless times before.
 As Josh says, “no one wrote a fairy tale about polyamory.”
 But it’s a shame—if Afterglow has the potential to be this fairy tale, none of the characters has the necessary imagination.
 All the talk about open relationships notwithstanding, these guys’ only conceivable model for romantic love seems to be just two people.
 Indeed, after that first sex scene, we almost never see the three guys together; one can’t help but wonder what would have happened if we had.

-(Afterglow plays at The Loft at the Davenport Theatre, 354 West 45th Street, through August 5, 2017.
-Running time is 2 hours 15 minutes, with one intermission.
+(Afterglow plays at The Loft at the Davenport Theatre, 354 West 45th Street, through November 19, 2017.
+Running time was originally 2 hours 15 minutes, with one intermission.
+Running time is now 90 minutes, no intermission.
 Performances are Mondays through Wednesdays at 7:30; Thursdays and Fridays at 8; Saturdays at 2 and 8.
 Tickets are $66.50; $86.50 premium, and are available on telecharge.com.
 For more information visit afterglowtheplay.com.)

 Afterglow is written and directed by S. Asher Gelman.
 Set Design by Ann Beyersdorfer.
 Lighting Design by Jamie Roderick.
 Costume Design by Fabian Aguilar.
 Sound Design by Alex Dietz-Kest.
 Dramaturg is Mike Ross.
 Assistant Director is Nina Kauffman.
 Production Stage Manager is Michelle Tewksbury.
 Assistant Stage Manager is Laura Maiseed.